openxla/stablehlo/docs/spec.md

 > Note: Per [StableHLO v1.0 Cleanup #2283](https://github.com/openxla/stablehlo/pull/2283),
 > this op is being explored for deprecation as it appears to be unused by both
 > frameworks and compilers.
-As such, it has limited compatibility guarantees.
+As such, it has limited compatibility guarantees
+> (6 months).

 #### Semantics